-Nadia Westra and her now-husband Josh Westra met in college and both love to snowboard, so a Beaver Creek wedding was a bit of a no-brainer.
-Nadia Westra opted for a white and silver brooch bouquet to carry down the aisle in place of fresh flowers, and decorated the reception with twinkling Christmas lights and antique-like lanterns as place settings.
+Nadia and her husband Josh Westra met in college and both love to snowboard, so a Beaver Creek wedding was a bit of a no-brainer.
+Nadia Westra opted for a white and silver brooch bouquet to carry down the aisle in place of fresh flowers and decorated the reception with twinkling Christmas lights and antique-like lanterns as place settings.

 PLANNING FOR AND ENJOYING THE WEATHER